 My favorite author and socialite Her Grace Deborah, Dowager Duchess of Devonshire (also known as Debo) died on this day two years ago.
 The youngest of the infamous Mitford sister, she married Lord Andrew Cavendish in 1941, unexpectedly becoming Duchess of Devonshire in 1950, after the deaths of her father- and brother- in-law.
-Deborah is most well known for preserving the Devonshire’s family seat, Chatsworth House, and turning it into a major tourist attraction.
-Today we will take a look at some of the glittering tiara’s she wore during her tenure as a Duchess.
+The Duchess is most well known for preserving the Devonshire’s family seat, Chatsworth House, and turning it into a major tourist attraction.
+Today we will take a look at some of the glittering tiaras she wore during her tenure as a Duchess-

 Devonshire Palmette Tiara

 Made for Louise, Duchess of Devonshire (also known as the Double Duchess) in 1893, the piece is composed of 13 palmette motifs separated by lotus motifs, set on a base of three rows of diamonds, by jeweler A.E.
 Skinner.
-This tiara was first seen on Evelyn, Duchess of Devonshire at the 1911 Coronation of King George V, when she was Mistress of the Robes to Queen Mary.
-She also wore it for an official portrait during her husband’s tenure as Governor General of Canada.
+This often worn by Evelyn, Duchess of Devonshire at the 1911 Coronation of King George V, when she was Mistress of the Robes to Queen Mary, as well as the Coronation of King George VI in 1937.
+She also wore it for official portraits and galas during her husband’s tenure as Governor General of Canada.
 Debo wrote in her autobiography:

 My grandmother-in-law, Evelyn Duchess of Devonshire, was Mistress of the Robes to Queen Mary for forty-three years from 1910.
 Together they weathered long hours of tiara’d evenings, including those during the fabulous Indian Durbar in Delhi in 1911.
 The magically beautiful but relentless program, carried out in torrid heat, was exhausting for all concerned, and after one particularly lengthy evening Granny Evie was heard to say, ‘The Queen has been complaining about the weight of her Tiara…The Queen doesn’t know what a heavy tiara is.’
 Evelyn knew what she was talking about.
 The larger of the two Devonshire diamond tiaras in indeed a whopper.”

 In 1953, at the Coronation of Queen Elizabeth II, the Palmette tiara was seen on Mary, Dowager Duchess of Devonshire (daughter-in-law of Evelyn), who was Mistress of the Robes to Queen Elizabeth II.
-She wore it in a portrait by Cecil Beaton, to State Opening’s of Parliament in the 1950 and 60s, as well as during a State Visit to the Netherlands in 1958.
-She continued to wear the tiara until she retired as Mistress of the Robes in 1965.
+She wore it in a portrait by Cecil Beaton, to State Openings of Parliament in the 1950 and 60s, as well as on State Visits to Sweden and The Netherlands, usually with her Opal Necklace (which could also be worn as a Tiara).
+Mary, Duchess of Devonshire continued to wear the tiara until she retired as Mistress of the Robes in 1965.

 While, Debo wasn’t pictured wearing the Palmette tiara during the early years of her tenure, she describes occasions when she wore it in her autobiography: